Paris to Brussels by train Paris to Brussels by train

 Ticket Classes and Pricing

 SNCB offers two ticket classes: standard (2nd class) and first class, with first class providing extra comfort and perks.
-Ticket prices depend on the distance traveled, starting at $2.50 for short trips and going up to $26.00 for longer journeys within Belgium.
-This range ensures options for all budgets.
+Ticket prices vary depending on the distance traveled, ticket type, and route, starting at $2.50 for short trips and going up to $26.00 for longer journeys within Belgium.
+Prices may also differ based on booking timing and travel class, ensuring options for all budgets.

 Here’s a quick overview of ticket types: